 If you are using our Recommended Accommodation list you can find directions to your Bed & Breakfast.
 Settle in and then consult our Stopover Sheet for Inverness and Black Isle for ideas about places to discover.
-The main Tourist Information Office in Inverness is on the pedestrianized High Street, and not far from the Castle.
+The main Tourist Information Office in Inverness is near the Castle.